masakiva/webapp_questionnaire/README.md

 </div>

 I wrote this webapp when I was learning JavaScript.
-It was for my dad's technology classes in French junior high school.
+It was used as an evaluation for my dad's technology classes for French junior high school students.
+You are guided throughout the test, according to an algorithm I designed with my father.
+The questions increases in difficulty depending on the previous answers.

 It is live at https://cardamine.frama.io/sagine/.

 If you want to try, you can write `le mouvement` or `l’énergie` on the first page, then choose an answer to each question.